mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter7.md

             ConfigurationManager.AppSettings["ProfilePicBlobContainer"]);
 ```

 From the previous chapter, you'll recall that `cloudBlockBlob` is a reference to the uploaded blob image.
-After this change, the blob container we'll be upload to is the staging/upload container named *uploaded* (stored in the `ProfilePicUploadBlobContainer` app setting).
+After this change, the blob container we'll be uploading it to the staging/upload container named *uploaded* (stored in the `ProfilePicUploadBlobContainer` app setting).
 This staging/upload container should not be returned to the app, because images in this container have not been processed with the computer vision API.

 When images get processed, valid profile pictures will be placed in the *profile-pics* container (stored in the `ProfilePicBlobContainer` app setting).
 As a result, the URL returned from the upload function returns the URL of the valid image.